 Fin and long keel craft may lean against the wall in the inner harbour (worth booking with HM in advance), and there are fore and aft moorings for bilge keelers available also.
 Deeper draft craft should leave entry into the inner harbour to about 2hrs before HW.

 All craft anchored or moored within the outer or inner harbours are liable for harbour dues of around £1.71 pm.
 (2022) with a reduction for a whole week.

 Phone: 01271 862108

 Showers and toilets available in the yacht club and are accessible 24/7 (See the HM) Water is available from taps on the quay-sides and shore power is available to some of the moorings on the South side wall.
 The harbour has diesel fuel but petrol will have to be obtained in cans from Hele village to the East of Hillsborough (a fair old plod) There are no longer any chandleries in Ilfracombe but,if you are short of a shackle or something of that nature most of the sailors in the yacht club are cruisers and would help you out in extremis.

 There are plenty of shops for stocking up your galley.

-Most sailors visiting here make a bee line for the yacht club which is open all day every day in the summer.
+Most sailors visiting here make a bee line for the yacht club which is open every evening from Weds to Suns and from 1100 on Weds & Suns; it's close on Monday and Tuesday.
 They have a good galley and never give a visiting sailor the cold shoulder.
 Mind you, it can get so busy in the summer with visiting Welshmen that you might have to wait a wee while for service but it's normally achieved "dreckly"

 Other than that there are so many extremely good pubs and restaurants around the harbour it would be impossible to single any one out.